Peter Fankhauser: Thomas Cook Group

 Thomas Cook was subject to widespread speculation about its financial position throughout 2019.
 By September the company had secured £900 million in funding as part of a debt-for-equity swap, including a £450 million investment from Chinese travel group Fosun International.
 Despite this, a late demand emerged from funders of the Group including Royal Bank of Scotland Group and Halifax, who insisted that the Group be sufficiently recapitalised to ensure operations were protected through to January, when bookings are traditionally quieter and liquidity would be challenging.
 This demand meant the group needed an extra £200 million guarantee to keep the company operational.
 These efforts did not succeed, with the UK Government Secretary of State for Transport Grant Shapps stating that they would not step in to provide a state guarantiee of £200 million, instead stating it would only support the Civil Aviation Authority response to any bankruptcy, which he said was "on track so far" and "running smoothly".
 Media reports indicated that a group including the Turkish government and a group of Spanish hoteliers backed by Spanish ministers had offered financial support in order to assist their domestic industries, but that the rescue had failed because "the British government said it was not prepared to provide any financial guarantees to underpin the funding package."

 In the morning of 23 September the company declared bankruptcy and entered compulsory liquidation, which took effect at all Thomas Cook Group UK companies.
 Thomas Cook Airlines Scandinavia temporarily ceased operations, while other sister companies suspended or continued operations, depending on their corporate relationship.
 The liquidation left 150,000 British tourists in need of repatriation, the largest such case in British history, ahead of the 2017 collapse of Monarch Airlines.
 Fankhauser apologised to colleagues and customers for the "deeply sad day", but blamed banks for its collapse stating that "an additional facility requested in the last few days of negotiations presented a challenge that ultimately proved insurmountable."
 Hedge funds have also been noted as major beneficiaries of the events, with "Thomas Cook the most shorted company on the London Stock Exchange" prior to the collapse.

-On 15 October 2019 Fankhauser was questioned by a cross-party committee of MPs over the collapse of Thomas Cook.
-Committee chair Rachel Reeves, who asked Fankhauser if he would hand the bonus back, told him that his apologies rang "rather hollow".
+In October 2019 Fankhauser was criticised at a hearing of the House of Commons Business, Energy and Industrial Strategy Committee, its chair calling his apology "rather hollow".
 On 12 January 2022 Sky reported that the Group's executives have been cleared by the Insolvency Service after a two-year probe.
 The Service had decided to take no further action against former directors of Thomas Cook.

-Fankhauser is now a Professor at the University of St. Gallen and a managing partner in a consultancy company specialised in transformation.
+Fankhauser is now a professor at the University of St. Gallen and a managing partner in a consultancy company specialised in transformation.